BSalita/BBO-Lin-Parser/README.md

 # BBO-Lin-Parser
 Project to read and parse a glob of BBO lin files to produce a table of their embedded bidding sequences.
 BBO is an online contract duplicate bridge gaming website.
 This project is unsupported and not end user friendly.
 Requires python programming knowledge.

-The purpose of the project is create a baseline of BBO's bidding rules.
+The purpose of the project is create a baseline of the bidding rules embedded in lin files (https://www.bridgebase.com/doc/gib_descriptions.php).
 The baseline can serve as a guide for creating a baseline for other bidding systems, for statistical analysis, or creation of bridge bidding robots.

 The project's author believes this discrete rules approach, given the additional work of curation of data, will result in super-human bridge bidding abilities.
 It is unclear whether rules alone are sufficient for super-human abilities or must be supplemented by a neural network to best intuit optimal bids.